sjbrown/1kfa/mod_guide_gm.md

 </div>

-*The Hero's Journey* is a skeleton upon which many successful and popular movies and books are arranged: Star Wars, Lord of the Rings, The Breakfast Club, Die Hard, Beowulf, 50 First Dates, the list goes on.
+*The Hero's Journey* is a skeleton upon which many successful and popular movies and books are arranged: Star Wars, Lord of the Rings, Slumdog Millionaire, Die Hard, Beowulf, Lady Bird, the list goes on.
 To help you execute a successful and popular *campaign*, the mechanisms of the game will generate *Journey points* and *Shadow points*.
 Generally,